ahbarnett/DPLS-demos/README.md

 ### Contents of directory:

-  * `singleinclusion` - Laplace Neumann and conduction, and Stokes, codes with one inclusion (island) per unit cell, dense linear algebra.
+  * `singleinclusion` - Laplace Neumann and conduction, and Stokes, codes with one inclusion (island) per unit cell, dense linear algebra (by Barnett).
 Includes codes to generate tables for the periodic square array of discs
   * `multiinclusion_Laplace` - fast (FMM-based iterative) code for large-scale Laplace demos (by Marple)
   * `multiinclusion_Stokes` - fast (FMM-based iterative) code for large-scale Stokes demos (by Marple)
   * `FMM` - FMMLIB2D of Greengard-Gimbutas (MEX binaries and MATLAB interface only; see [here](https://github.com/zgimbutas/fmmlib2d) for full library)